Frequently Asked Questions

 Does air conditioning or heating affect my eyes?

-Both air-conditioning and heating decrease humidity and can result in drier eyes.
+Both air-conditioning and heating decrease humidity and result in drier eyes.
 If you go back to work and find your eyes drier than at home make sure you are not sitting in the path of an air vent and remember to blink when using the computer.

 What about reading or working on the computer?